msovara/lengau-virtual-environments/README.md

 # Create-python-environments-on-LENGAU
-How to create a python environment on the CHPC
+How to create a simple python environment on the CHPC

 ```
 module purge